-It’s a New Year and it’s time to introduce you all to the exciting new project starting in Clyde Muirshiel Regional Park.
-Tag-n-Track (TnT) is using the latest technology to track birds locally and globally.
-This project is funded by Heritage Lottery Fund, Greater Renfrewshire and Inverclyde LEADER & Clyde Muirshiel Regional Park and started on the 9th of January.
-It will run for the next two years.
+Tag-n-Track (TnT) used the latest technology to track birds locally and globally.
+This project was funded by Heritage Lottery Fund, Greater Renfrewshire and Inverclyde LEADER & Clyde Muirshiel Regional Park.
+Starting on the 9th of January 2017, the project ran until mid 2019.

-One of the species we will be tagging and tracking is the lesser black-backed gull.
+The project tagged and tracker the Lesser Black-backed Gull.
 They are a much maligned species, most people viewing them as chip-stealing pests.
 However, are you aware that some of these UK amber listed birds (due to fewer individuals over a limited range) actually migrate to Europe and Africa in the winter time and then back to the UK in the summer?
 The project used solar-powered Global Satellite Monitoring (GSM) tags fitted to the birds with harnesses which collects data between 10-15 times a day.